-- Date and time of occurrence - Location of the occurrence - Name of person(s) conducting the investigation - Job assignment or duties being performed at time of incident - Details of how the accident occurred - Description of any equipment affected or involved - Names and comments of witnesses - Indirect, underlying, or contributing factors (including fault or failure in safety and health program elements)
+- Date and time of occurrence - Location of the occurrence - Name of person(s) conducting the investigation - Job assignment or duties being performed at time of incident - Details of how the accident occurred - Description of any equipment affected or involved - Names and comments of witnesses - Indirect, underlying, or contributing factors (including fault or failure in safety and health process elements)

 - Name of person(s) involved, job title, area assigned date of birth, sex

 - Nature and severity of injury or illness

 - Name of immediate supervisor of employee

 - Special circumstances or encumbrances

 - Injury, part of body affected

 - Direct cause

-- Corrective action implemented or preventive measures taken (including safety and health program adjustments)
+- Corrective action implemented or preventive measures taken (including safety and health process adjustments)

+- Photos/Videos

-PROGRAM REVIEW & REVISION COMPONENT
+PROCESS REVIEW & REVISION COMPONENT

-Periodic Review and Revision of Program Components
+Periodic Review and Revision of Process Components

-The Loss Control Committee will review, at least annually, and revise the components of the Accident Prevention Plan for effectiveness and implementation.
+The Loss Control Committee or other designated representative will review, at least annually, and revise the components of the Accident Prevention Plan for effectiveness and implementation and make recommendations for Commissioners Court approval

 The components of the Accident Prevention Plan will be reviewed in January each year to identify insufficiencies or component failure.
 Each component will be audited individually with the findings documented and recorded.
-This documentation will be used to identify trends in the program element deficiency and to track improvement modifications.
+This documentation will be used to identify trends in the process element deficiency and to track improvement modifications.
 This documentation will be maintained for review.
-Corrective measures will be taken as needed to reemphasize or restructure the Accident Prevention Plan to perform at the optimum effectiveness.
+Corrective measures will be taken as needed to reemphasize or restructure the Accident Prevention Plan to perform at optimum effectiveness.

-Special attention will be devoted to areas and criteria that demonstrate failure in a program component, introduction of new procedures, processes, or equipment.
+Special attention will be devoted to areas and criteria that demonstrate failure in a process component, introduction of new procedures, processes, or equipment.

-Information will be solicited from area supervisors and employees to determine the effectiveness of each program component, and assistance in developing adjustments and corrections.
+Information will be solicited from supervisors and employees to determine the effectiveness of each process component, and assistance in developing adjustments and corrections.

-On a quarterly basis, until the completion of the final audit, the safety coordinator designated by the county will be responsible for developing an Accident Prevention Plan Implementation status report.
-The report will be provided to Commissioners' Court on the last regularly scheduled Commissioners' Court meeting of each quarter, with copy of the report to be sent to a TAC Safety Specialist, via fax or e-mail.
+On a quarterly basis, until the completion of the final audit, the Safety Coordinator designated by the county will be responsible for developing an Accident Prevention Plan Implementation Status Report.
+The report will be provided to Commissioners' Court on the last regularly scheduled Commissioners' Court meeting of each quarter (December, March, June, September), with a copy of the report to be sent to a TAC Safety Specialist, via fax or e-mail.
 The purpose of this is to recognize the departments who are performing well and to encourage poor performers to improve.